MicrosoftDocs/visualstudio-docs/docs/debugger/hot-reload.md

 This feature is exclusive to .NET 6+.
 Those apps not targeting .NET 6+ (that is, they target .NET 5 or below) do not support the "no debugger" scenario and must use the debugger to get access to Hot Reload functionality.

-Also, be aware that not all project types currently support the "no debugger" scenario, see [Support for .NET applications](#support-for-net-applications).
+Also, not all project types currently support the "no debugger" scenario, see [Support for .NET applications](#support-for-net-applications).

 ## Visual Studio 2022 with a .NET 6+ app